 Dean’s List

-A notation is added to your UW-Madison student record, if you earn a GPA that makes you Dean’s List eligible.
+A notation is added to your UW-Madison student record if you earn a GPA that makes you Dean’s List eligible.
+See the Dean’s List section in Academic Policies for specific information on the policy and procedure.

 Transcripts for Non-UW Students on UW-Madison Study Abroad Programs